Connect with a certified trainer for free

 Surgical Treatment

-If symptoms of lumbar degenerative disc disease do not go away with conservative treatments, your doctor will recommend surgery to relieve pressure on the spinal disc.
+If symptoms of lumbar spondylosis do not go away with conservative treatments, your doctor will recommend surgery to relieve pressure on the spinal disc.
 Degenerative disc disease can be treated using multiple surgeries, including:

 • Discectomy: The damaged spinal disc is removed to make space in the spinal canal and take the pressure off of the nerves.